 Q. What forms of payment do you accept?

-A. We also accept PayPal and credit cards via PayPal.
+A. We accept Visa/MasterCard and PayPal.
 For orders less than $10 you can physically mail payment to us in a self-addressed, self-stamped (SASE) padded envelope.
 Contact us for mailing address.

 Q. What is your warranty and return policy?

 A. We know that it is difficult to judge and subjectively describe the sound and feel of a “clicky” tactile keyboard.
-We offer all our customers the same 30-day no risk, no hassle warranty and relatively simple return policy.
+We guarantee that keyboards will not be DOA (dead on arrival) and offer all our customers the same 30-day no risk, no hassle warranty and relatively simple return policy.
 If you are not satisfied with your item within 30 days, you can return the item to us and we will refund 100% of the price of the item.
-The initial and return shipping charges are not refundable.
+The initial and return shipping charges are not refundable (too many people use online merchants as a lending library).
 See terms and conditions.

 Q. I am a customer from outside the US and I find the international shipping rate to be expensive.
 Can you just squish and flatten and ship the keyboard inside a paper envelope and ship via the cheapest airmail rate and falsify the customs paperwork and declare item as a gift with $0, but add extra insurance for $500 per keyboard?